Learning Experiences

 Code Stroke: This learning experience is designed to give our residents the opportunity to gain familiarity and excellence in providing care to patients who present with ischemic strokes.
 The resident will attend stroke responses with the assigned preceptor and learn from direct instruction and progress to facilitating code stroke care before the end of the residency year.
 This includes knowing inclusion and exclusion criteria for thrombolytic therapy, blood pressure goals and agents to lower blood pressure, medication dosing, and patient monitoring.

-Continuing Education
+Continuing Education Presentations

-Each resident will prepare and present two 1-hour presentations that are certified for continuing education (CE) credit per the Accreditation Council for Pharmacy Education (ACPE).
+Each resident will prepare and present two 1-hour presentations that are certified for continuing education credit per the Accreditation Council for Pharmacy Education (ACPE).
 Compliance with ACPE requirements such as developing measurable learning objectives, incorporating active learning, and providing post-presentation assessment questions is required.
 One presentation may be related to the resident's chosen research project topic, and the other presentation should address a new or controversial topic in clinical pharmacy.
 Both presentations should be presented in an interactive manner with the audience.

 Critical Care